All Episodes

 There is a team behind me.

-I got a radio team behind me, I got a television team behind me.
+I got a radio team behind me.

-All and we've exposed every bit of it.
+We've been at this now for nearly three years, and we've exposed every bit of it.

-Um, is it i i it is refreshing to know that everything that we've reported is true and it is accurate and factual.
+It is refreshing to know that everything that we've reported is true and it is accurate and factual.

 They've all been wrong for three years.

-We've been dead on center, and we followed the facts and the truth.
+We've been dead on center and we followed the facts and the truth.

-They fell for the conspiracy theories and the hoaxes, and I'm um I'm very proud of our team.
+They fell for the conspiracy theories and the hoaxes.

 Well, that's where I'm going here.

-Because the second thing is I'm crazy disheartened, and the third thing would be outraged, but disheartened because we've got an electorate out there that is so uneducated.
+And the third thing would be outraged, but disheartened because we've got an electorate out there that is so uneducated.

-My 18-year-old, my 12-year-old twins, and my seven-year-old are way more educated than 50% of the populace of the American people Because they watch your show because they know the truth.
+My 18-year-old, my 12-year-old twins, and my seven-year-olds are way more educated than 50% of the populace of the American people because they watch our show, because they know the truth, because they're actually hearing it, and they're not being completely and totally dissuaged by absolute and total utter lies.

 I am as outraged as you are because this is ridiculous.